ONSdigital/dp-search-api/README.md

 ### Dependencies

-For endpoints that require the Site Wide ElasticSearch (version 7.10.0):
 * Requires ElasticSearch running on port 11200
 * Requires Zebedee running on port 8082
 * No further dependencies other than those defined in `go.mod`